Claire Naudin, BiNaume, Domaine Henri Naudin-Ferrand

 Claire Naudin: The little wildflowers, typical of the Hautes Côtes, give their names to Claire’s famous flower bottlings.
 These wines are made with the aim of not adding any sulphur in order to reveal a better expression of the appellation.
 It is recommended to open and decant these wines for 1 or 2 hours before serving.
 They are all bottled unfiltered.

 BiNaume is a project started by Claire Naudin and her husband Jean-Yves Bizot.
 Post the catastrophic conditions in 2016 they went looking for grapes and their search ended 200km west of Beaune in Saint-Pourçain.
 Gamay, Pinot Noir (and Chardonnay) are the norm here so it felt like the right location for this new adventure.

 Grapes are transported by a refrigerated truck back to the domaine.
-They are vinified whole-cluster in cement tank with no sulfur.
-Minimum extraction is favoured with early pressing to favor the fruit and limit the extraction of tannins.
-They need a little oxygen after opening and Claire recommends decant or even a good shake if you are bothered by the CO2.
+They are vinified whole-cluster in cement tanks with no sulfur.
+Minimum extraction is favoured with early pressing to favour the fruit and limit the extraction of tannins.
+They need a little oxygen after opening and Claire recommends decanting or even a good shake if you are bothered by the CO2.
 Bottled unfined and unfiltered.